Setting Up the Authorization Extension

 Rather than assigning both permissions to groups/users, you can roll the two (along with many others) into a role called Travel Administrator.
 You can then assign Travel Administrator to individual users or to one or more groups.

 The Users section lists all the current users of your applications.
-You can use this to search for and select a specific user to see their profile, view or edit their group affiliations, and view or edit their roles.
+Here you can find a specific user, see their profile, change their group affiliations, and change their roles.

 To create and manage the groups with which you'll manage users' settings, click Groups in the Authorization Dashboard.

 Click Create Group to create a new group for your users.
 You'll be asked to provide a name for the group, as well as a description for that group.

 You can manage your users and their group affiliations in one of two ways:

 Opening the group and managing the group's users